Save Seahorses: Report Your Sightings!

 We know very little about the population of seahorses around New Jersey and New York!

-If you see a seahorse, please record your sighting to Save Coastal Wildlife Nonprofit so we may keep track of the location. and abundance of seahorses.
+If you come upon a seahorse (live or dead), please record your sighting to Save Coastal Wildlife so we may keep track of the location, and abundance of seahorses.

 The Northern lined seahorse (Hippocampus erectus) is the only native seahorse along the Jersey Shore.